loveencounterflow/intertype/README.md

   variant's ISA method return `false`.

-  Alternatives of a variant type are types themselves (and potentially variant types themselves), so it's always possible to test alternatives individually, as in `t.isa ts.integer_or_literal.digits '123'`.
+  Alternatives of a variant type are types themselves (and potentially variant types themselves), so it's always possible to test alternatives individually, as in `t.isa ts.integer_or_literal.digital '123'`.
 This is why all `Typespace`s are `$variant`s and all `$variant`s are, functionally, typespaces.
 In fact, instances of `Typespace` are implemented as `Type`s that have their `$kind` set to `'$variant'` so you don't have to.
 If you wanted to you could totally `t.isa ts, x` to see whether `x` conforms to any of the